lukeiayf/study-timer/README.md

-# study-timer-app
+# Study timer app

-This template should help get you started developing with Vue 3 in Vite.
+This is a timer application focused on study time, it can keep track of you break times and log them accordingly.

 ## Recommended IDE Setup